History of Polish Sausages

 Which Way Are We Going?

 There is an enormous interest in the traditional methods of food preparation.
 A customer is well aware of the present state of the meat industry and expects his products to be healthy.
-There is an universal dislike towards chemicals and people want to know what goes inside.
+There is a universal dislike towards chemicals and people want to know what goes inside.
 And they start to make those products at home if only once or twice a year.
 After just one year our organization Wedliny Domowe has grown so much that its First National Convention took place in August 2006.
-In addition to hundreds attendees a number of professional courses and demonstrations were offered.
-The second gathering in 2007 (3 days) seems to be even bigger with guests from other countries.
+In addition to hundreds of attendees, a number of professional courses and demonstrations were offered.
+In August 2024 there was the 20th anniversary of our activity.

 Wedliny Domowe First National Convention - August 26-28, 2006